ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 11. Wait for the clean and build process to finish.
     1. Eclipse has a progress indicator on the bottom-right corner of the screen.
     2. Double-clicking this brings up a window with more details.
-12. Check that there are errors in the compilation.
+12. Check that there are no errors in the compilation.

 If there are compile errors, there are a few potential reasons.